 Chiffonade.
 It’s just a fun word to say.
 But if you’re cutting leafy greens and herbs, it’s a really handy cut to know.
 Take leaves from your veggie or herb of choice (like spinach, basil, or sage) and roll them into a cigar shape.
 Cut horizontally into thin strips.
 This technique is typically used for garnish, but also works well to finely shred kale or other crunchier greens for soups, salads, or slaws.

-Learning these basic cuts lays the groundwork to keep your knife skills sharp.
+Learning these basic cutting techniques lays the groundwork to keep your knife skills sharp.
 Once you master these, other more complicated cuts come easily, especially when you get comfortable holding a chef’s knife.
 Always remember as well to have a great wooden cutting board.
 The right cutting board helps to keep your knife sharper for longer and not catch any edges.
 Avoid plastic or glass cutting boards, as they slip more easily and create chips in knives.

-Happy knife cuts!
+Happy knife cutting!